What is an employee experience platform?

 To be inclusive and to ensure every employee can take full advantage of the platform, the EXP should also be easy to use regardless of people’s digital dexterity.

-Lack of training and preparation, poor user experience, and resistance to change is detrimental to the quick adoption of HR technology.
-However, next-generation employee experience platforms are designed to simplify and enhance user experience and many, like Powell Intranet, offer gamification features to gain quick and lasting buy-in.
-Ultimately, ensuring your employee experience platform succeeds relies on having the right software provider who understands employee needs.
+Lack of training and preparation, poor user experience, and resistance to change are detrimental to the quick adoption of HR technology.
+However, next-generation employee experience platforms are designed to simplify and enhance user experience, and many, like Powell Intranet, offer gamification features to gain quick and lasting buy-in.
+Ultimately, ensuring your employee experience solution succeeds relies on having the right software provider who understands employee needs.

 Subscribe to our newsletter and receive the latest information about the Digital Workplace every month.